sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 \end{align}
 ```

-The KKT conditions of the decision problems of the suppliers and the inverse demand function jointly make up the MCP of this Nash Game.
-Note that the inverse demand function participates as-is in the MCP, but is not part of the optimization problem (it is outside of the curly brackets).
+The KKT conditions of the decision problems of the suppliers and the inverse demand function jointly make up the MCP of this Nash game.
+Note that the inverse demand function participates as-is in the MCP, but is not part of the optimisation problem (it is outside of the curly brackets).
 That is the case since we are studying a Nash game, and therefore, the suppliers do not consider the impact of their actions on the price.

 ```{math}
 :label : MCP inverse demand